-If you and someone else have the same qualifying child, the person with the higher modified adjusted gross income (AGI) for 1999 is the only one who may be able to claim the credit.
+If you and someone else have the same qualifying child, the person with the higher modified adjusted gross income (AGI) for 2000 is the only one who may be able to claim the credit.
 The person with the lower modified AGI cannot claim the credit.
 This is true even if the person with the higher modified AGI does not claim the credit or meet all of the rules to claim the credit.

 Example.
-You and your 5-year-old daughter moved in with your mother in April 1999.
-You are not a qualifying child of your mother.
+You and your 5-year-old daughter moved in with your mother in April 2000.
 Your daughter meets the conditions to be a qualifying child for both you and your mother.
 Your modified AGI for 1999 was \$6,000, and your mother's was \$11,000.
 Because your mother's modified AGI was higher, your daughter is your mother's qualifying child.
 You cannot take this credit even if your mother does not or cannot claim the credit.